a-r-d/a-r-d.github.io/_posts/2022-08-14-bureaucracy-navigation-as-a-service.markdown

 ## Automating bureaucracy

 I have been thinking a lot lately about what it means to automate bureaucracy.
-It's clear that the longer governments exist and the more aggressively they intervene in the business world (such as what we've seen starting in 2020) the more this becomes a problem and ultimately it posses a risk to human civilizational progress.
+It's clear that the longer governments exist and the more aggressively they intervene in the business world (such as what we've seen starting in 2020) the more this becomes a problem and ultimately it poses a risk to human civilizational progress.

 My personal theory is that the harder that governments make things for business owners on the compliance front, the more we can automate compliance.
 Eventually this becomes a simple cost of doing business that can be driven lower and lower due to automation.